Your crypto goes to your family —

 You set the clock.

 Decide how often you want to check in — 90 or 180 days.
-A single tap in the dashboard, a Telegram message, or any on-chain transaction from your wallet counts.
+The dashboard helps you submit an on-chain check-in transaction; email and Telegram can remind you, but messages do not reset the timer.
 Forget for too long?
 Your vault starts preparing to hand off.

 - Check-in